 While Mr. Boogedy was originally a pilot (a failed one), it became a favorite Halloween seasonal made for TV movie for so many kids and families.
-It aired not at all near Halloween, though, on April 20, 1986 as part of “The Disney Sunday Movie”.
+It did not air at all near Halloween, though, on April 20, 1986 as part of “The Disney Sunday Movie.”

 Carlton and Eloise Davis, owners of a novelty/joke store, move to Lucifer Falls, a fictional town in New England along with children Jennifer, Corwin, & Aurie.
 The family stops for a picnic as apparently it’s a long drive and also Carl Davis can’t go more than a few hundred miles without fucking around with his gags.
 When they do finally arrive at their new, enormous house, the night is perfectly dark and stormy.